Canada's Wonderland: Children's areas

 There are presently two children's areas at Canada's Wonderland, KidZville, and Planet Snoopy.
 A third themed area known as Zoom Zone also exists as a part of KidZville section.

 The children's areas in Canada's Wonderland originally were themed as The Happyland of Hanna-Barbera.
 The three areas were themed as Yogi's Woods, Scoobyville, and Bedrock; the first was converted to Smurf Village in 1984 and the last also had a marine mammal show held at the Bedrock Aquarium.
 In 1993, the Smurf area transitioned to Kids Kingdom, which became KidZville in 1998.
 In 2003, Bedrock became Nickelodeon Central; Bedrock Aquarium and its marine mammal show closed down as well.
-The park replaced Nickelodeon Central with Planet Snoopy for the 2010 season, standardizing the park with the rest of the Cedar Fair chain.
+The park replaced Nickelodeon Central and Hanna Barbera Land with Planet Snoopy for the 2010 season, standardizing the park with the rest of the Cedar Fair chain.
 Planet Snoopy is a section of the park themed after the comic strip Peanuts.

 The Zoom Zone subsection of KidZville was created in 2001 with the debut of Silver Streak; it also contains the small rides Blast Off and Jumpin' Jet.
 One of the KidZville rides, and originally a Kids Kingdom ride, Jumbo Bumps, was removed to make way for these three rides and the new section.
 Starting in 2004, Zoom Zone was no longer shown on park maps as an independent section.
 However, since Cedar Fair's acquisition, each of the three rides are depicted in Zoom Zone, and park signage continues to use the name.

 The first ride accident in the park's history occurred on 23 August 2003, when the Jimmy Neutron Brainwasher (later renamed Woodstock Whirlybirds due to Cedar Fair's contract with Peanuts) fell apart.
 Three children were sent to hospital as a precautionary measure.

 Rides located within these children's areas include: